luckymoon/learngit/readme.txt

-Git is a cost version control system.
+Git is a costly version control system.
 Git is free software.
 test pull requests.
 I have finally completed.